 MORE ABOUT MEGANISI GREECE

-As for the beaches in Meganisi, they are mostly secluded and unorganized.
-Agios Ioannis, Spilia, Barbarezou, and Fanari are the most frequented beaches in Meganisi, while the island is full of crystal coves, which you can reach by boat.
+As for the beaches, they are mostly secluded and unorganized.
+Agios Ioannis, Spilia, Barbarezou and Fanari are the most frequented ones, while the island is full of secluded coves, which you can reach only by boat.

-Meganisi doesn’t have a lot to offer in terms of sightseeing except for some beautiful chapels that are scattered around the island.
-But, if you are a hiking lover, Meganisi will reward you with some beautiful hiking itineraries in nature!
+The island doesn’t have a lot to offer in terms of sightseeing except for some beautiful chapels that are scattered around the island.
+But, if you are a hiking lover, it will reward you with some beautiful hiking itineraries in nature!

-Meganisi is the perfect island for an unpretentious summer escape!
+Meganisi island is the perfect place for an unpretentious summer escape!

 PHOTOS OF MEGANISI / SHARE YOUR EXPERIENCES